Jelly-Donuts/Resume_Gen/README.md

 ## ToDo
 * Export to different formats
-* Persistant storage of generated resumes
+* Persistent storage of generated resumes
 * Autofill based on previously generated resumes from the site
 * Expanding text boxes